my salute to Canada 150

 If you’ve never been to the region, allow yourself two weeks to visit New Brunswick, Nova Scotia, and Prince Edward Island.
 If you plan to visit Newfoundland and Labrador, allow yourself two weeks just for this province, as it takes a long time to drive from St. John’s and the Avalon Peninsula on the east coast of Newfoundland to Corner Brook and Gros Morne National Park on the western side of the province.

 Quebec is unique and diverse in that French is the province’s primary language, and many people who live in rural Quebec do not speak English–which is the primary language of the rest of the country.

 The largest province in Canada, Quebec is extremely proud of its French heritage, and while strolling the streets of the old walled city of Quebec, or old town Montreal, you will indeed feel like you are in France rather than Canada.
 The rest of Montreal is very modern and chic, and is one of Canada’s premiere chocolate destinations.
-I’m thrilled to be heading back to Montreal, in addition to Mont Tremblant, Oka, and the Eastern Townships in late July, and will be posting about my French-infused adventures shortly after that, so stay tuned!
+I visited Montreal, in addition to Mont Tremblant, Oka, and the Eastern Townships in late July, and posted about my French-infused adventures on this site.

 ontario: canada 150

 The second largest province in Canada, Ontario is situated in between Quebec and Manitoba and offers great diversity from the Canadian Shield ruggedness of northwestern Ontario to the largest city in the country (Toronto) and the nation’s capital (Ottawa.)
 Ontario is also home to Canada’s Great Lakes and a fabulous destination for campers, hikers, and lovers of the great outdoors.